Cleaning House for Easter Glory

 Lent is like cleaning out our spiritual closet and getting rid of the things that are broken, ripped and worn out.
 We are getting ready for the glory of Easter – beautiful new clothes and tools that will serve us in our abundant new life with God, here on Earth, and also in heaven after we die.

 The reflection of Lent culminates with the emotional roller-coaster of Holy Week.
-As we walk with Jesus, we pass through earthly triumph, then suffering, and then a transcendent triumph for all time.
+As we walk with Jesus, we pass through earthly triumph, then suffering, and then, at Easter, a transcendent triumph for all time.

 HOLY WEEK, 2019

 - Good Friday – when we remember Jesus’ crucifixion and death — will be observed at 7 p.m.
 Friday, March 30.
 In addition, PEACE participates in an ecumenical service at 12 p.m. on Good Friday at Emanuel Episcopal Church, also in downtown Grass Valley.

 - Easter – when we celebrate Jesus’ resurrection & his conquest of death on our behalf.
 We celebrate with glorious, triumphal music and song at both worship services (8:30 a.m. & 11 a.m.) on Sunday, April 1.
 We’ll have delicious baked good between services and an Easter egg hunt at 12:30 p.m. for the children will be offered.
 BOTH start in Fellowship Center.

 We understand Jesus’ Good Friday death in many ways – including as a sacrifice made on our behalf.
 Jesus offered himself in the ancient Jewish tradition of offering sacrifices to restore one’s relationship with the Creator.
 But more importantly, we understand Jesus’ execution on a cross as God opening his arms to all people in loving welcome.
 We understand Jesus’ life and death as saying “No!” to the world as it was and still is – violent, corrupt, oppressive, filled with fear and hate, people lusting for power, taking advantage of each other and putting material gain ahead of their spiritual integrity.